DV

 Strategy & risk

-FEPI tracks Basket (FANG & innovation equities) with a covered call approach, while SPYI tracks S&P 500 Index using an options strategy.
+FEPI tracks Basket (FANG & innovation equities) with a covered call approach, while SPYI tracks S&P 500 Index with an options approach.
+Beta is 1.1684 for FEPI and 0.69 for SPYI, indicating SPYI is less volatile relative to the market.

 SPYI beta0.69